aws-amplify/amplify-cli/how-to-write-a-transformer.md

 > Note: @versioned depends on @model but there is no way to explicitly state this yet..

-The next step after defining the directive to implement the business logic that implements your transformer.
+The next step after defining the directive is to implement the transformer's business logic.
 The `graphql-transform` package makes this a little easier by exporting a common class through which we may define transformers.
 User's extend the `Transformer` class and implement the required functions.

 ```javascript